• Skip to primary navigation

 • In a small bowl, combine the bread crumbs, parsley, garlic, oregano, and olive oil.
 Set aside.

-• Drizzle with about 1 tablespoon of olive oil.
+• Drizzle with a little bit of olive oil.

 • Bake the fish for 12-15 minutes or until fish flakes easily and turns opaque in color (total time depends on the thickness of the fillet).